-There’s a reason I decided to kick off Deep Groove Mono’s Heavyweights of Instagram series with jrock1675.
+There’s a reason I decided to kick off Deep Groove Mono’s Jazz Collectors of Instagram series with @jrock1675.
 Namely, when it comes to the “holy grails” of our hobby as suggested here on Deep Groove Mono, he has just about all of them.
 I considered naming them here to give readers a sense of just how prestigious his collection is, but it really is just about every one of them.
 But before you get too envious, consider that jrock1675 has been collecting for over two decades, and our electronic exchanges have made it clear that he’s a humble, cool dude.
 I think we all have something to learn from such a decorated collector, and the following exclusive interview gives some insight into his collecting story.

 DGM: How long have you been collecting records and jazz records specifically?

 jrock1675: I’ve been “collecting” records from the time that I was a child, but did not really care for them in a way that would allow them to stand up to many repeat listenings!
 These were mostly 45s geared towards children.
 I started to truly collect jazz records in the late ’90s.